scollins83/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, on my lightweight dataset on my laptop, I included 3 laps each of center lane driving from both the clockwise and counterclockwise directions.
+NOTE: I used the keyboard arrows, as I do not have a gaming controller that will work with my laptop.

+![alt text][center_lane_simple]

+On my larger dataset on floyd, I also included two laps each of as centered of center lane driving that I could manage on the complex track, in both directions.

-![alt text][image2]
+![alt text][center_lane_complex]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+From there, I tested the model to see where it was having difficulty on the track.
+It was having a lot of trouble with recovering from the red line, so I added in an example of recovery from that type of line back to center.
+These images show what a recovery looks like starting from the edge and ending up back in the middle:

+![alt text][red_line_recover_1]
+![alt text][red_line_recover_2]
+![alt text][red_line_recover_3]

+I also perennially had issues with the car missing the first corner after the bridge and going onto the dirt track, so I included three examples of taking that corner successfully.

-![alt text][image3]
+![alt text][dirt_track_1]
-![alt text][image4]
+![alt text][dirt_track_2]
-![alt text][image5]
+![alt text][dirt_track_3]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+While that was concerning for leaking information and potential for overfitting, and as such, in the future, I'd probably plan out different types of recoveries and make sure I can keep those proportional to the full lap center lane driving classes and use a track for simulation that was of similar difficulty that the model had never seen before.

+To augment the data sat, I did several things, all implemented from ideas posed in Yadav's blog post cited earlier.

+* Adjusting measurement of side images: This transformed images from the two sides into use as recovery images.
+The images did not change, but the measurements were offset by +/- 0.25 as discussed earlier in the solution design approach section.

+* Flipping the image from left to right, to boost clockwise and counterclockwise viewpoints:

-![alt text][image6]
+![alt text][center_lane_simple]
 ![alt text][image7]

 Etc ....